Introduction of Zellige Tile

 Zellige tile has a history that spans over a thousand years, originating from the Islamic architectural tradition of North Africa, especially Morocco.
 The name “Zellige” comes from the Arabic word “al zulayj,” which translates to “polished stone.”
 Early artisans sourced natural clay from the Fez region, renowned for its plasticity and richness.

 Zellige tile was first seen in palaces, mosques, and important public buildings.
-Its intricate geometric patterns aligned with Islamic artistic principles that avoided depictions of living forms and instead focused on elaborate tessellations.
-The famous Alhambra in Granada and many Moroccan riads boast breathtaking examples of Zellige craftsmanship.
+Its intricate geometric patterns aligned with Islamic artistic principles that avoided dpictions of living forms and insted focused on elaborate tessellations.
+The famous Alhambra in Granada and many Moroccan riads boast breathtaking exmples of Zellige craftsmanship.

 Beyond aesthetics, Zellige tile carried cultural symbolism.
 The laborious process of hand-making and placing each piece reflected patience, devotion, and reverence for beauty.
 It stood as a metaphor for harmony in diversity—many irregular pieces coming together to create a cohesive design.